 Moses speaks to the Israelites as if they were one man, so except where noted, the words "you" and "your" here are singular.
 (See: Forms of You) command you today Moses is speaking to the Israelites as a group, so the word "you" is plural.
 (See: Forms of You) I command Here "I" refers to Moses.
 The elders are there in agreement with Moses, but he is the only one speaking.
-ULT 1 Moses and the elders of Israel commanded the people and said, "Keep all the commandments that I command you today.
+ULT 1 And Moses and the elders of Israel commanded the people, saying, "Keep all the commandments that I command you today.
 UST 1 Moses, along with the other Israelite leaders, said this to the people: "Obey all the commandments that I am giving to you today. you will pass Moses is speaking to the Israelites as a group, so the word "you" is plural.
 (See: Forms of You) plaster them with plaster Plaster is usually a mixture of lime, sand, and water that is spread on something.
 It dries to form a hard, smooth surface on which a person can write.
-Alternate translation: "spread plaster on them" or "make them so you can write on them" (See: Assumed Knowledge and Implicit Information) ULT 2 On the day when you will pass over the Jordan to the land that Yahweh your God is giving you, you must set up some large stones and plaster them with plaster.
+Alternate translation: "spread plaster on them" or "make them so you can write on them" (See: Assumed Knowledge and Implicit Information) ULT 2 And it will be, on the day when you cross the Jordan to the land that Yahweh your God is giving to you, then you shall erect for yourself large stones and plaster them with plaster.
 UST 2 Soon you will cross the Jordan River and enter the land that Yahweh, your God, promised to give to you.
 There, set up some large stones and cover them with plaster. a land flowing with milk and honey This is an idiom.
 See how you translated this in Deuteronomy 6:3.
-Alternate translation: "a land where plenty of milk and honey flow" or "a land that is excellent for cattle and farming" (See: Idiom) ULT 3 You must write on them all the words of this law when you have passed over; that you may go into the land that Yahweh your God is giving you, a land flowing with milk and honey, as Yahweh, the God of your ancestors, has promised you.
+Alternate translation: "a land where plenty of milk and honey flow" or "a land that is excellent for cattle and farming" (See: Idiom) ULT 3 And you shall write on them all the words of this law when you have crossed over; so that you may go in to the land that Yahweh your God is giving to you, a land flowing {with} milk and honey, as Yahweh, the God of your fathers, has spoken to you.
 UST 3 Write on those stones all these laws and teachings, when you enter that very fertile land that Yahweh, the God whom our ancestors worshiped, promised to give to you.
 General Information: